 - Digital Yuppies are actually a group of digital technology enthusiasts who organize small networking & conference events, based out of Rome.
 They’re well connected with some big names in the startup & tech fields, and lately they’ve expanded their operations to Leipzig, you can find information about this in their Digital Yuppies Germany Facebook Group, and the good news is that, being that these guys are from Italy their events are conducted entirely in English.
 A good benefit for those of you still looking to improve your German language skills.

 - The SpinLab Jobs Page of course, what blog post would be complete without a shameless plug?
 But in seriousness, our network and available jobs are always expanding.
 Currently we’ve graduated 18 different startups from all different kinds of fields through our accelerator program, and many of them are rapidly scaling and could use talent.
 I would definitely recommend booking marking this page as we update it frequently, and opportunities are available in both German and English.

 - Social Impact Lab Leipzig is actually an incubator here not too far from us at the SpinLab.
 They’re focused on companies that are in their earlier stages, that directly contribute to well, social impact!
 Keep an eye on their community page to get in touch with company founders from all around the world.

-- The Leipzig Glocal will be one of your saving graces if you’re German is not so great.
+- The Leipzig Glocal will be one of your saving graces if your German is not so great.
 Their sole purpose in life is to offer an inside guide to Leipzig, ALL IN ENGLISH!
 If you need an English-speaking doctor, entertainment options, or even a job in Leipzig for international people, you can find it on their site!
 Furthermore, they update their events page quite regularly, so you can definitely find your way to some good old fashioned networking here.

 “It’s not what you know, it’s who you know.”